 • You’ll need to share space at times.
 Although the campsites are designated, you’ll need to be cool with other parties parading through your camp if you’re at a popular hiking or hot springs spot, particularly Sunflower.

-Inflatable kayak on Middle Fork of the Salmon
+Blue inflatable kayak navigating rapids on Middle Fork of the Salmon

 A water level of about 2.5 to 3.0 feet on the Middle Fork Lodge gauge is perfect for inflatable kayakers (photo by Becky Brooks)